 You may already have a pretty good idea of where you want to live, but if you’re flexible on location, consider what your priorities are.
-Is it important to be near family and friends, have a speedy commute to work or a short walk to the station or bus stop?
+Is it important to be near family and friends, have a speedy commute to work, or a short walk to a train station or bus stop?
 Do you want shops and cafes on the doorstep, or would you prefer somewhere quiet to come back to at the end of the day?

-2. Start your search
+3. Start your search